itsthatguy/myway/README.md

 # myway

-A middleman-blog starting point and generator
+A middleman starting point and generator

 # Installation